Without Name

-Without Name is a 2016 Irish eco-horror film directed by Lorcan Finnegan, based on a script by Garret Shanley.
+Without Name is a 2016 Irish eco-horror film directed by Lorcan Finnegan and written by Garret Shanley.
 The film had its world premiere on 12 September 2016 at the Toronto International Film Festival.
 Without Name marks the director's feature film directorial debut and stars Alan McKenna as a land surveyor who is sent to a mysterious forest harboring a strange secret.

 Plot

 Eric is a land surveyor that has been sent out to assess a forest in Dublin.
 His employer is vague on the exact reasons for the survey, but Eric willingly goes on the assignment in order to get away from his family.
 It also allows Eric to spend more time with his student assistant Olivia, as the two are engaged in an extramarital affair and their assignment will leave them in almost complete seclusion from the outside world.
 Once arrived, strange occurrences and malfunctioning equipment begin to cause Eric's mind to unravel.